CUBRID/cubrid-manual/en/admin/control.rst

 .. option:: -F DATETIME

     Specifies the execution start date and time of the SQL statements to be analyzed.
-The input format is YY[-MM[-DD[ hh[:mm[:ss[.msec]]]]]], and the part enclosed by [] can be omitted.
-If you omit the value, it is regarded as that 01 is input for MM and DD, and 0 is input for hh, mm, ss and msec.
+The input format is YY-MM-DD[ hh[:mm[:ss[.msec]]]], and the part enclosed by [] can be omitted.
+If you omit the value, it is regarded as that 0 is input for hh, mm, ss and msec.

 .. option:: -T DATETIME